netzint/linuxmuster-mailcow/README.md

     * `LINUXMUSTER_MAILCOW_LDAP_BIND_DN_PASSWORD` - password for bind DN account
     * `LINUXMUSTER_MAILCOW_API_KEY` - mailcow API key (read/write)
     * `LINUXMUSTER_MAILCOW_SYNC_INTERVAL` - interval in seconds between LDAP synchronizations
+    * `LINUXMUSTER_MAILCOW_DOMAIN_QUOTA` - total quota of one domain.
+CAUTION!
+If this is not enough to fit all mailboxes the import will fail!!
     * **Optional**  Only use these if you know what you are doing!
 They are not required for normal operation!
         * `LDAP-MAILCOW_API_URI` - mailcow API uri.
         ' `LINUXMUSTER_MAILCOW_DOCKERAPI_URI` - dockerapi API uri.